This article is work in progress. Last update: May 2026.

 Gelderland is divided into four regions: Veluwe, known for forests and heathlands; Rivierenland (or Betuwe), famous for fruit orchards and river landscapes; Achterhoek, a rural and culturally rich area; and the Arnhem-Nijmegen region, which combines urban life with historical landmarks.

-This province offers a wide variety of experiences – from exploring charming towns to hiking in vast nature reserves.
-Cities like Arnhem, Apeldoorn, Zutphen, Nijmegen, Doesburg, and Elburg offer historic charm, museums, and vibrant culture.
+This province offers a wide variety of experiences – from beautiful towns to vast nature reserves.
+Cities like Arnhem, Apeldoorn, Zutphen, Nijmegen, Doesburg, and Elburg all have historic charm, museums, and vibrant culture.
 Villages like Bronkhorst, Buren, Bredevoort, and Batenburg are perfect for peaceful getaways.

 Among the highlights are National Park De Hoge Veluwe, a vast natural reserve with sand dunes, forests, and wildlife, and the Kröller-Müller Museum, home to an impressive Van Gogh collection.
 Other cultural gems include Paleis Het Loo, Openluchtmuseum Arnhem, Freedom Museum Groesbeek, and Museum MORE.